suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 ### 2. Getting Started:

-### 2. Getting Started:

 **Turning the device ON and OFF**

-1. ** To power off your device, press and hold the volume button and the side button until the power-off slider appears.
+1. To power off your device, press and hold the volume button and the side button until the power-off slider appears.

-2. ** Drag the slider, and wait for 30 seconds for your iPhone 12 to turn off.
+2. Drag the slider, and wait for 30 seconds for your iPhone 12 to turn off.
 If your phone is frozen or unresponsive, force-restart it.

-4. To turn your phone back on, press and hold the side button (located on the right- hand side of your iPhone) until you see the Apple logo.
+3. To turn your phone back on, press and hold the side button (located on the right- hand side of your iPhone) until you see the Apple logo.